morrisdirector/lumenator/README.md

 - 📁 **build**: Houses bundled web assets, including gzipped versions and byte array files.

 - 📁 **node_modules**: Holds the dependencies for the web interface.
-This directory is generated when 'npm install' is run.
+This directory is generated when 'pnpm install' is run.

 - 📁 **src**: The core of the project with all source files.

   - 📁 **www**: Source files for the front-end User Interface (UI) of the firmware.

   - **Sketch Files**: Outside the 'www' directory, you'll find the sketch files vital to the firmware, including the primary '.ino' file and its associated header files.

-# Development Guide

----

-For those looking to contribute to or modify the Lumenator's web pages, this section will guide you through the development and deployment process.

 ## Web Development: